mtgraves/resume/README.md

 an example use case is as follows.

 1. install `LaTeX` on your system and ensure that `pdflatex` is on your path.
+If you are using `MikTeX` then this should work out of the box.
+If you are using something slimmer like `basictex` for macos, then additional packages will be required.
 2. create a file called `test.py` inside of the root project directory with the following contents:

 ```python